Iconos/Pokegenesys-Project/README.md

 4: Clarifying XP gain and spending rules.

 5: Creating a Trainer talent that unlocks and expands the leadership skill for checks involving leading a pokemon.
 May be expandable to include gym-leader or professor talents.
+I originally toyed with the idea of having a trainer proffession, but I didn't want to limit player choice to a single proffesion in order to play in a pokemon campaign.
+With a few pokemon-themed talents instead, players can choose the standard proffesions while leaving the trainer archtype as an option.

 6: Expanding the Catching module to include additional ball types.